-- 2.3.
-Non-officer employee of the firm (including employee representatives) - 2.4.
-Officeri, former officer, or general or limited partner of a joint venture or partnership with the company.
-Former Employment - 2.5.
+- 2.5.
 Former CEO of the company iii, iv. - 2.6.
-Former non-CEO officer i of the company or an affiliate ii within the past five years. - 2.7.
+Former non-CEO officer of the company or an affiliate within the past five years. - 2.7.
 Former officeri of an acquired company within the past five years^{iv}. - 2.8.
-Officeri of a former parent of predecessor firm at the time the company was sold or split off within the past five years. - 2.9.
+Officer of a former parent of predecessor firm at the time the company was sold or split off within the past five years. - 2.9.
 Former interim officer if the service was longer than 18 months.
 If the service was between 12 and 18 months an assessment of the interim officer's employment agreement will be made.